Hexagram 26大畜Great Restraint

 — Legge (1882)

 Line 5 is the ruler line and the ying line of the hexagram.
 The image is the second of the hexagram's two animal-husbandry pictures.
 The tusks of a castrated hog.
 The hog is full-grown; the tusks are real; the danger they could cause has been neutralised at the root rather than at the surface.
-The fortune is named — 吉 — at a lower altitude than line 4's primal good fortune, because line 5 is corrective rather than pre-emptive: the strength has formed and the restraint addresses what the strength is being directed toward, not what shaped it.
+The fortune is named — 吉 — a step below line 4's primal good fortune, because line 5 is corrective rather than pre-emptive: the strength has formed and the restraint addresses what the strength is being directed toward, not what shaped it.

 The decision-relevant translation is the discipline of post-formation restraint.
-Line 5 is the executive who, on inheriting an organisation whose aggressive instincts have already formed, addresses the underlying incentive rather than the surface behaviour.
+Line 5 is the newly appointed head who, inheriting an institution whose aggressive habits have already hardened, addresses the underlying incentive rather than the surface behaviour.
 The line is explicit that the intervention works at the source.
 Castrating the hog removes what was driving the tusks' use, leaving the tusks themselves intact but no longer dangerous.
-For leaders post-merger this is the line for the integration that addresses the inherited compensation structure rather than the visible turf war; for product organisations it is the line for the metric realignment that addresses what the team is being rewarded for rather than the launch decisions the reward is producing.
+For a family blending two households this is the line for naming the pattern that keeps driving the friction rather than refereeing each surface fight; for a teacher it is the line for changing what the classroom actually rewards rather than punishing the behaviour the reward keeps producing.
 The fortune is real because the intervention is structural; the absence of 元吉 — primal good fortune — is honest acknowledgement that this restraint is more expensive than line 4's would have been if the moment had not already passed.

 何天之衢,亨。